Clemapfel/jluna/docs/installation.md

 git clone https://github.com/Clemapfel/jluna.git
 ```

 This adds the folder `jluna/` to our directory.
-We now need to recompile `jluna`.
+We now need to compile `jluna`.

 ### Setting JULIA_PATH

-To tell `jluna` where to find julia, we need to set an environment variable `JULIA_PATH`, which contains the path to the local julia image we'll use for jluna.
+To tell `jluna` where to find julia, we need to set the environment variable `JULIA_PATH`, which contains the path to the local julia image.
 We set it in bash using:

 ```bash
 export JULIA_PATH=$(julia -e "println(joinpath(Sys.BINDIR, \"..\"))")
 ```

-Here, we're calling the julia REPL inline to output the the global variable `Sys.BINDIR`, which contains the path to the currently used julia binary.
+Here, we're calling the julia REPL inline to output the global variable `Sys.BINDIR`, which contains the path to the currently used julia binary.
 We verify `JULIA_PATH` was set correctly by using:

 ```bash
 echo $JULIA_PATH